arvados/rnaseq-cwl-training/_episodes/06-expressions.md

 ---
-title: "Dynamic workflows with expressions"
+title: "Dynamic Workflow Behavior"
-teaching: 0
+teaching: 20
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How can I adjust workflow behavior at runtime?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Set "
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-# 1. Expressions on step inputs
+# Expressions on step inputs

 You might have noticed that the output bam files are all named `Aligned.sortedByCoord.out.bam`.
 This happens because because when we